Iron overload: Causes

-The term hemochromatosis was initially used to refer to what is now more specifically called hemochromatosis type 1 (or HFE-related hereditary hemochromatosis).
+The term hemochromatosis was initially used to refer to what is now more specifically called hemochromatosis type 1 (HFE-related hereditary hemochromatosis or classical hereditary hemochromatosis).
 Currently, hemochromatosis (without further specification) is mostly defined as iron overload with a hereditary or primary cause, or originating from a metabolic disorder.

+Primary hemochromatosis and hemosiderosis

+Hereditary hemochromatosis

-However, the term is currently also used more broadly to refer to any form of iron overload, thus requiring specification of the cause, for example, hereditary hemochromatosis.
-Hereditary hemochromatosis is an autosomal recessive disorder with estimated prevalence in the population of 1 in 200 among patients with European ancestry, with lower incidence in other ethnic groups.
-Mutations of the HFE gene (hemostatic iron regulator) located on chromosome 6 (responsible for iron regulatory protein hepcidin production) are responsible for most cases of hereditary hemochromatosis; 95% of cases of hereditary hemochromatosis involve a mutation of this HFE gene.
-Non-HFE hereditary hemochromatosis involves mutations in genes coding for the iron regulatory proteins hemojuvelin, transferrin receptor-2 and ferroportin.
+Hereditary hemochromatoses (HH or HHC) are genetic disorders.
+Hereditary hemochromatosis type 1 (HH type 1) is caused by mutations of HFE gene, mainly C282Y/C282Y mutation.
+This mutation is present in 1:200-300 of the Caucasian population in the United States and Northern Europe with lower incidence in other ethnic groups, but only 10-33% (clinical penetrance) of them will develop iron overload.
+Mutations of the HFE gene (homeostatic iron regulator) located on chromosome 6 (responsible for iron regulatory protein hepcidin regulation) are responsible for most cases of hereditary hemochromatosis; 80-90% of cases of hereditary hemochromatosis involve a mutation of this HFE gene; 90-95% in Northern Europe.
+Non-HFE hereditary hemochromatosis involves mutations in genes coding for the iron regulatory proteins hemojuvelin, transferrin receptor-2, ferroportin, and HAMP.

 Hereditary hemochromatosis is characterized by an accelerated rate of intestinal iron absorption and progressive iron deposition in various tissues.
 This typically begins to be expressed in the third to fifth decades of life, but may occur in children.
-The most common presentation is hepatic cirrhosis in combination with hypopituitarism, cardiomyopathy, diabetes, arthritis, or hyperpigmentation.
+The clinical presentation of hepatic cirrhosis, hypogonadism, cardiomyopathy, diabetes, arthritis, or hyperpigmentation is uncommon in current patients.
 Because of the severe sequelae of this disorder if left untreated, and recognizing that treatment is relatively simple, early diagnosis before symptoms or signs appear is important.

+Hemosiderosis

 In general, the term hemosiderosis is used to indicate the pathological effect of iron accumulation in any given organ, which mainly occurs in the form of the iron-storage complex hemosiderin.
 Sometimes, the simpler term siderosis is used instead.

 Other definitions distinguishing hemochromatosis or hemosiderosis that are occasionally used include: